-Peggy Unger concentrates her practice in general negligence and health care.
+Margaret “Peggy” Unger concentrates her practice in health care.
 Ms. Unger is an accomplished civil trial lawyer with an outstanding record of defense verdicts on behalf of doctors and hospitals in Illinois.
 She has tried to verdict over 35 civil cases and was recognized for her skill, integrity, and experience in the art of advocacy by election to the American Board of Trial Advocates (ABOTA) in 2004.
 She served as President of the Illinois Chapter of ABOTA in 2011 and 2012.
 Ms. Unger has come to specialize in sensitive claims against health care providers, in matters of alleged boundary violations, medical battery, and sexual assault.
 She has represented physicians in all medical specialties, multiple hospitals and mental health care facilities.

 Ms. Unger is engaged in two emerging areas of practice involving health care providers – invasion of privacy claims and medical professional disciplinary proceedings.
 Claims against health care providers for publication of private facts, intrusion upon seclusion, and commercial appropriation have become prevalent as medical privacy laws are in the public eye.
 Damages in privacy claims are generally based upon emotional distress, humiliation and embarrassment.
 Although hospitals generally have strong policies for preserving patient privacy, claims are seen in instances of negligent and intentional employee access and disclosure of Protected Health Information.
-Increasingly, Ms. Unger is working with hospital compliance officers who become witnesses in privacy claims.
+Increasingly, she is working with hospital compliance officers who become witnesses in privacy claims.

 With regards to Illinois disciplinary proceedings, heightened scrutiny of mandatory NPDB reports by the Illinois Department of Financial and Professional Regulation (IDFPR) has led to an increase in disciplinary actions against physicians – many for relatively minor issues.
 The IDFPR has the authority to take disciplinary action or non-disciplinary action.
 The goal is always to avoid disciplinary action as it becomes of public record and will appear on a physician’s license.
-Ms. Unger has demonstrated expertise in preparing physicians to present their case at Informal Conferences and in developing supporting information to submit to the IDFPR which provides the best chance of avoiding a disciplinary finding.
+She has demonstrated expertise in preparing physicians to present their case at Informal Conferences and in developing supporting information to submit to the IDFPR which provides the best chance of avoiding a disciplinary finding.

 Holder of an AV rating from Martindale-Hubbell, Ms. Unger was elected to the American Board of Trial Advocates, the Trial Lawyers Club of Chicago and the Illinois Society of Trial Lawyers.